sph-mn/hanyu/readme.md

 * characters-by-reading.txt
 * words-by-type/: separated by verb, noun, adjective, and so on
 * hsk.csv and hsk-pinyin-translations.csv
-* hanzi-learning.csv: characters sorted by frequency, with false pronunciations for guessing, compositions, character meaning, and example words
+* character-learning.csv: characters sorted by frequency, with readings and number of words with this reading, false pronunciations for guessing and syllable commonness among all characters, compositions, character meaning, and example words
 * ... and more

 # data sources